samaysar/dotnet.devfast.collection/docs/netstandard2.1/DevFast.Net.Collection.Implementations.Concurrent.LookUps.FastDictionary_TKey,TValue_.md

 Gets an [System.Collections.Generic.ICollection&lt;&gt;](https://docs.microsoft.com/en-us/dotnet/api/System.Collections.Generic.ICollection-1 'System.Collections.Generic.ICollection`1') that contains the keys of the dictionary.

-IMPLEMENTATION NOTES: Normally a dictionary is NOT a good choice for enumeration.
-Current implementation returns enumerator that creates a snapshot (thus, consuming space) on a partition.
+IMPLEMENTATION NOTES: Current implementation returns enumerator that creates a snapshot (thus, consuming space) on a partition.
 That said, if one is adding/removing elements concurrently, while enumerating on the collection, it is well possible that lookup may yield